y-ota/AirTicketReservationChecker/README.md

 # AirTikectReservationChecker
-This tool is to check the reservation of jal air ticket using selenium.
+This tool is to check the flight reservation using selenium.